dialex/start-testing/docs/toolbox/test-strategy.md

 This visual representation of a possible test strategy is useful to illustrate the how different testing activities transform data into information into quality.

 Now that you have an overview of a possible test strategy, it's time to fill in the details, and an effective way to do so is by asking questions.
-[Erik Brickarp](http://erik.brickarp.se/2016/11/test-plan-questions.html) suggests these first five questions before you start testing:

-> 1. What (product) are we testing?
-> 2. What should be the main focus of our testing?
-> 3. How much resources (time/people) do we have?
-> 4. How should we document our test strategy and results?
-To who?
+[Simon Knight](https://sjpknight.com/post/test-planning-simplified/) suggests that you keep it simple at first, using [W5H](/toolbox/mnemonics.md):

+> - *Why* does it need testing? – The reason to spend time/people testing specific areas.
+Also risks.
+> - *What* will (and won’t) be tested? – The scope of your testing.
+> - *How* will it be tested? – The technical details (tools, envs, data, automation, etc.)
+> - *Who* will test it? – Who's responsible for what.
-> 5. Where can we get information about the product?
+> - *Where* can we get information about what we are testing? – see [Oracles](/concepts/oracles.md).
+> - *When* will testing start and finish? – How do we know it's complete?

 Those questions cover the most critical aspects of any strategy to test your product.
 You can use them to generate more questions and detail your strategy even more.
 As the number of questions increases, we should group them into categories.
 [Diogo Nunes](https://www.diogonunes.com/blog/test-strategy-saddest-ppiratee-mnemonic) took [Jared Quinert](http://www.software-testing.com.au/blog/2009/07/21/thinking-about-test-strategy-a-mnemonic-device/)'s [**`GRATEDD SCRIPTS`**](/toolbox/mnemonics.md) mnemonic and further expanded it with questions from [Erik Brickarp](http://erik.brickarp.se/2016/11/test-plan-questions.html) and [Michael Bolton](https://www.developsense.com/blog/2010/11/context-free-questions-for-testing/).
 The result was this mind map, and a new mnemonic called [**`SADDEST PPIRATEE`**](/toolbox/mnemonics.md):